RESTyard/RESTyard/Docs/HypermediaSchema/migration-guide.md

 **Action required:** If clients depend on null properties being present in the JSON, do NOT set `DefaultIgnoreCondition = WhenWritingNull`, or set it only at the serializer level and not on the properties POCO.
 Note that `WhenWritingNull` applies globally — it also omits null Siren structural properties (`class`, `title`, etc.), which is typically desirable.

-## Null Non-Nullable Actions Now Throw (new behavior)
+## Non-Nullable Actions Must Always Render (new behavior)

-Previously, a null action property was always silently omitted from the Siren output — even when the property was declared non-nullable.
-Links and embedded entities already threw `InvalidOperationException` in that situation.
+Previously, a null or unavailable (`CanExecute() == false`) action property was always silently omitted from the Siren output — even when the property was declared non-nullable.
+Links and embedded entities already threw `InvalidOperationException` for null.

-**New:** `ToSiren()` treats null members consistently:
+**New:** in `ToSiren()`, a non-nullable action property is **mandatory**: it is always on the wire, matching `isMandatory: true` in the generated schema.
+Declaring the property nullable is the explicit way to say "this action may be absent".

 - **Non-nullable action property is null** → `InvalidOperationException` at render time, same as links and embedded entities.
-Declaring the property nullable is the explicit way to say "this action may be absent".
+- **Non-nullable action with `CanExecute() == false`** → `InvalidOperationException` at render time.
+A mandatory action must always be available.
 - **Nullable action property is null** → silently omitted (unchanged).
-- **`CanExecute()` returns false** → action omitted (unchanged); this remains the mechanism for conditional availability.
+- **Nullable action with `CanExecute() == false`** → silently omitted (unchanged); `CanExecute` remains the mechanism for conditional availability on nullable actions.

 Note: in `#nullable disable` contexts there are no nullability annotations, so **every** link, action, and embedded-entity property counts as mandatory — a null value throws.
 Enable nullable reference types and annotate optional members with `?`.

-**Action required:** if an HTO leaves a non-nullable action property null to hide the action, either declare the property nullable or keep it initialized and control visibility via `CanExecute()`.
+**Action required:** if an action can be hidden — null property or a `canExecute` delegate that can return false — declare the property nullable.
+Keep non-nullable only for actions that are always available.

+### Contract-First Migration

+The contract-first templates currently generate **non-nullable** action properties whose `*Op` constructors require a `canExecute` delegate.
+Under the rule above this means: a contract-first project can only adopt `Siren = true` if every action's delegate always returns `true` — a conditionally available action would throw at render time.

+The contract schema (`Hypermedia.xsd`) does not yet offer a way to mark an operation as optional.
+A `mandatory` attribute on `<Operation>` (defaulting to `true`, mirroring the existing `mandatory` attribute on `<Property>` and `<Link>`) is planned; the templates will then generate a nullable property for `mandatory="false"` operations.
+Until that lands, contract-first projects with conditionally available actions should stay on the classic `SirenConverter` pipeline (which is unaffected by all of this).

 ## Schema: `required` Derived from Non-Nullability (new behavior)